current projects

 The revolution will be bilingual.

-Brujita, a trans Puerto Rican witch, is on trial at the Supreme Court.
-The charge?
-Conjuring a storm of reckoning to blow the White House straight off the map.
-Pleading innocence, Brujita’s fiery testimony becomes a journey through memory, myth, and migration—from the lush hills of Puerto Rico to the cul-de-sacs of suburban New Jersey.
+SPANGLISH SH!T tells the story of Brujita, a trans Puerto Rican witch.on a journey through memory, myth, and migration—from the lush hills of Puerto Rico to the cul-de-sacs of suburban New Jersey.

-As the courtroom drama unfolds, so does a deeper reckoning: with colonization, queerness, family, and the whitewashed ghosts of her past.
-Bold, bilingual, and fiercely funny, Spanglish Sh!t is a spellbinding new musical that collides political satire with Caribbean folklore, courtroom fantasy with deeply personal truth, and ancestral memory with radical imagination.
+As her journey unfolds, so does a deeper reckoning: with colonization, queerness, family, and the whitewashed ghosts of her past.
+Bold, bilingual, and fiercely funny, SPANGLISH SH!T is a spellbinding new musical that collides political satire with Caribbean folklore, and ancestral memory with radical imagination.

 Samora la Perdida (she/they) is a trilingual creator and performer.
 She starred in the 2022 Off-Broadway productions of Soho Rep’s Notes on Killing Seven Oversight, Management and Economic Stability Board Members, Quiara Alegría Hudes’ My Broken Language at Signature Theatre, as well as Tina Landau’s A Transparent Musical at the Mark Taper Forum in 2023.
 Her TEDxTalk, “Do Latines Need to Speak Spanish?
 Finding Your Lost Mother Tongue,” features spoken word and music from her upcoming bilingual brujería musical: Spanglish Sh!t.
 Spanglish Sh!t has been developed with Berkeley Rep, NYSCA and En Garde Arts.
 Her queer Spanglish rap opera, pato, pato, maricón, debuted at Ars Nova ANT FEST in 2018.
 Its tour of tristate area public schools was documented in the BRIC TV series Going in With Brian Vines. la Perdida graduated from LaGuardia HS as a YoungArts Presidential Scholar in the Arts, and from Carnegie Mellon University with a dual degree in Drama and Global Studies.